hectorqlucero/lst/README.md

 ---

-*Generated with ❤️ by LST - Lucero Systems Template*

----

-## 📝 Creating Forms with HTML5-Compliant Fields
+## 📝 Building Forms with HTML5-Compliant Fields

 LST provides a powerful form builder (`form.clj`) that lets you create professional, accessible forms using all standard HTML5 field types.
 Each field is rendered with Bootstrap 5 styling and supports HTML5 validation, accessibility, and modern browser features.